Lung Cancer and Asbestos

 Sometimes, a combination of two or more of these treatments can prevent, or at least delay, the onset of complications caused by cancer.
 They can also potentially extend a patient’s life expectancy by months, even years.

 If you have a diagnosis of lung cancer and believe you were exposed to asbestos, talk to your doctor about it.
-Then contact a mesothelioma lawyer to find out how you can seek compensation.
+Then, contact a mesothelioma lawyer to find out how to seek compensation.

 Additional Help with Asbestos Lung Cancer